Delay Collecting Social Security and Your Finances Will Win Big

 Problems with Vacation Homes

 We did buy a vacation condo.
-Our early experience with renting during the time we were not using it turned out bad—because of low occupancy, damages by renters, and too much bookkeeping.
-So we stopped renting it out and now consider it a life-style cost, not an investment.
-The same is true of time-shares.
-They are notorious for almost assured losses and the need to plan your vacations a very long time in advance.
-If you are enticed with the prospect of owning a vacation time share, carefully consider the price you will get when the time comes that you want to escape the home-owners’ fees and property taxes.
+Our early experience with renting during the time we were not using it turned out bad – because of low occupancy, damages by renters, and too much bookkeeping.
+So we stopped renting it out and now consider it a lifestyle cost, not an investment.
+The same is true of timeshares; they are notorious for almost assured losses.
+You also need to plan your vacations for a very long time in advance.
+If you are enticed with the prospect of owning a vacation timeshare, carefully consider the price you will get when the time comes that you want to escape the homeowners’ fees and property taxes.

 Real Estate Investment Trusts (REITs)

-So, over all of these years I’ve come to believe that the best true investments are easily marketable index funds based on stocks and REITs, bonds and delaying collecting Social Security benefits.
+So, after all of these years, I’ve come to believe that the best investments are easily-marketable index funds based on stocks and REITs, bonds, and delaying collecting Social Security benefits.

-The latter brings a large increase in primary and spousal benefits, particularly at death of the primary earner.
-Each year of delay past the full-retirement-age increases the benefit by 8% plus lifetime inflation increases.
-The odds of Social Security Trust failure and subsequent reduced payments are very low for middle and lower income people.
+The latter brings a large increase in primary and spousal benefits, particularly at the time of death of the primary earner.
+The odds of Social Security trust failure, and subsequent reduced payments, are very low for middle and lower-income people.